The Wheatcroft Collection: Items in the collection

-Allied WWII Vehicles
+Allied WWII vehicles

-Amongst the projects being undertaken is the restoration of ten M4 Sherman Tanks, bringing the total number of Shermans in the collection to 15, each of the ten are planned to receive a matching engine correct for the variant.
-Eight early Wright Continental R975 C1s were found in a barn, and subsequently purchased for the collection, all are scheduled to be restored.
-Another R975 radial engine was sourced from South Africa, described as being in mint condition.
+Amongst the projects being undertaken is the restoration of ten M4 Sherman tanks, bringing the total number of Shermans in the collection to 15.
+Each of the ten are planned to receive a matching engine correct for the variant.
+Eight early Wright Continental R975 C1 radial engines were found in a barn, and subsequently purchased for the collection, all are scheduled to be restored.
+Another R975 was sourced from South Africa, described as being in mint condition.

-Existing Shermans include an 'Easy Eight', with cast chassis (likely mid production M4A1), D82081 (T23) turret, 76mm gun (with muzzle brake), HVSS suspension, & sharp nosed differential cover.
-The collection is expected to include all major Sherman variants & an M10 Tank Destroyer once restorations are complete.
+Existing Shermans include an 'Easy Eight', with cast chassis (likely mid production M4A1), D82081 (T23) turret, 76mm gun (with muzzle brake), HVSS suspension, and sharp nosed differential cover.
+The collection is expected to include all major Sherman variants and an M10 tank destroyer once restorations are complete.

-The collection also includes two Churchill Tanks.
+The collection also includes two Churchill tanks.

-German WWII Vehicles
+German WWII vehicles

-The Wheatcroft Collection is perhaps notable for having a number of extremely valuable and rare Second World War-era German military vehicles, including four Panther tanks, one of which is close to full restoration, a StuG III assault gun, a Panzer III, and a Panzer IV tank and various components from many other vehicles.
-Four Hetzers are currently undergoing restoration.
+The Wheatcroft Collection is perhaps notable for having a number of rare Second World War-era German military vehicles, including four Panther tanks, one of which is close to full restoration, a StuG III assault gun, a Panzer III, and a Panzer IV tank and various components from many other vehicles.
+Four Jagdpanzers are currently undergoing restoration.
 The collection is also working on restoring the only surviving German E Boat.

 Exhibition and events

-The collection is not on view to the public.
-The intention of its owner is to eventually restore and preserve as many of the vehicles as possible, and then to make them available to the public in a museum.
+The collection is not available for public viewing.
+The owner intends to eventually restore and preserve many of the vehicles, and then place them in a museum.